andresgbecerra/co-induction-anguar/Interview/Angular.md

   > **Observable Vs Promise:** The biggest difference is that Promises won’t change their value once they have been fulfilled.
 They can only emit (reject, resolve) a single value.
 On the other hand, observables can emit multiple results.
 The subscriber will be receiving results until the observer is completed or unsubscribed from.
   - **Promises** are basically objects that may or may not resolve (essentially return) a value in the future, but which will notify the calling function via callbacks whether it is successful or not.
   - Promises are used to handle asynchronous operations in javascript.
+  - Promises:
+    - return a single value
+    - not cancellable
+    - more readable code with try/catch and async/await
+  - Observables:
+    - work with multiple values over time
+    - cancellable
+    - support map, filter, reduce and similar operators
+    - use Reactive Extensions (RxJS)
+    - an array whose items arrive asynchronously over time

 [Back](#content)